-The End of Defects inspection will take place within the Defects Liability Period, and any defects found shall be rectified within 1 month of the end of that period.
+The End of Defects inspection will take place on or immediately following the expiry of the

+Defects Liability Period, and any defects found shall be rectified within 1 month of the end of that period.
 The Constructor shall make arrangements with the residents, and give reasonable notice of the dates, for access to the various parts of the works for purposes of making good defects.
 Shrinkage cracking (as defined by NHBC) will be made good and whole panels decorated where necessary to avoid patchy appearance.
 The Constructor shall inform the Employer when the remedial works are completed.